OpenRoberta/openroberta-gci/tasks.md

 ### Getting started

-No matter the context of your work you should start with the beginner task TBD to get a feeling of the Lab and how it is used.
-Depending on the area other good tasks are TBD and TBD.
+No matter the context of your work you should start with the beginner task **Hello Roberta** to get a feeling of the Lab and how it is used.
+Depending on the area other good tasks are **Roberta Fashion Designer** and **Making life a lot easier**.

 ### Additional info and reference